 Moreover, you need to identify your mobility needs regarding home use, transport (you will probably need to change your car with a power wheelchair!), or any other specific requirements you may have.
-The following resource may prove useful.

 Choosing the right type of power chair

 The power wheelchair consists of a power base, a seat and the controls.These come in various configurations.
 The power base contains the drive wheels of the wheelchair.
 There are rear wheel, center wheel and front wheel chairs.
 Each configuration has advantages and disadvantages.
 Front wheel drive chairs are better for avoiding obstacles.
 Rear wheel drive chairs are more powerful.
 Mid wheel drive chairs have the smallest turning radius and are best suited for indoor use.
-A good resource for the pros and cons of each can be found here.

 The seat can be of numerous types and materials.
 It can also be equipped with various power options such as tilt, recline, elevate and even stand.
 Your assessment expert will help you choose an appropriate cushion and back.
 They will also help you decide which power options, if any, are necessary.